cylc/cylc-doc/src/glossary.rst

       Reloading changes is safe providing they don't affect the :term:`workflow's <workflow>` :term:`graph`.
-Changes to the graph have certain caveats attached, see the `Cylc User Guide`_ for details.
+Changes to the graph have certain caveats attached, see the
+      :ref:`Cylc User Guide <Reloading The Workflow Configuration At Runtime>` for details.

       .. seealso::